simon-frankau/acorn-a680/README.md

    documents](https://www.chiark.greenend.org.uk/~theom/riscos/techdocs.html)
    gave another view.

+I've copied key datasheets to the [datasheets](./datasheets) directory.
+They're pretty small and it makes this repo rather more self-contained.

 ## Misc technical details

 It looks like the -5V rail is *only* used to pass through the -5V